luapower/luapower-all/ui.md

 ## The ui module/singleton

-The ui singleton is a thin facade over [nw]'s app singleton.
-It allows creating OS windows, quitting the app, creating timers, using the clipboard, adding fonts, etc.
+The ui singleton allows for creating OS windows, quitting the app, creating timers, using the clipboard, adding fonts, etc.

+### Forwarded properties, methods and events

+The ui singleton is mostly a thin facade over [nw]'s app singleton.
+Those `ui` features which map directly to nw app features are listed below but are not documented here again.

 -------------------------------------- ---------------------------------------
 __native properties__